mpociot/versionable/README.md

 **Revert to the previous version**

-You can easiliy revert to the version prior to the currently active version using:
+You can easily revert to the version prior to the currently active version using:

 ```php
 $content->previousVersion()->revert();